mcguile/thesis/README.md

         - Bee: 0.17 seconds
         - Spider: 1.3 seconds
         - Ant: 4.8 seconds
-    - Optimised Spider to a time of 0.0002 seconds (!) by removing one of the two One-Hive checkers and implementing custom approach
+    - Optimised Spider to a time of 0.0003 seconds (!) by removing one of the two One-Hive checkers and implementing custom approach
-    - Optimised Ant to a time of 0.085 seconds (!) by removing one of the two One-Hive checkers and implementing custom approach
+    - Optimised Ant to a time of 0.08 seconds (!) by removing one of the two One-Hive checkers and implementing custom approach
+    - Optimised Beetle to a time of 0.08 in the same manner
+    - Optimised Bee to a time of 0.08 in the same manner
-    - Other insects also modified in the same manner to no benefit or detriment
+    - Grasshopper modified in the same manner to no benefit or detriment
+- Noted that the current One-Hive check which detemimes if merely moving away from position breaks the hive increases time taken by a factor of 4000!